IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

-This document describes how to do Git versioning of an emuDB for collaboratively working on and annotating an emuDB.
+This document describes how to do Git versioning of an emuDB for collaboratively working on and annotating speech databases.
 In this recipe we will focus on using the GitLab instance provided by the [LRZ](https://www.lrz.de/) (https://gitlab.lrz.de/).
 However, any GitLab instance available to you should work.
-It is worth noting that GitLab instances may vary in the allowed maximum size of a Git repositories.
-As emuDBs tend to be a lot larger than an avarege code repository, please make sure you comply with your instances size limits. ^[As of now the GitLab API doesn't support fetching and posting of LFS (large file storage) files.
+It is worth noting that GitLab instances may vary in the allowed maximum size of a Git repository.
+As emuDBs tend to be a lot larger than an avarege code repository, please make sure you comply with your instance's size limits. ^[As of now, the GitLab API doesn't support fetching and posting of LFS (large file storage) files.
 This is also true for the `git2r` package.
 Once this is available, we will update this documentation on how to use this feature.]

-As we will be using a R package called `git2r` please make sure it is installed:
+As we will be using an R package called `git2r`, please make sure it is installed:

 ```r
 install.packages("git2r")
 ```

-As this recipe uses features that aren't available in the current CRAN release of emuR please also install the current developer version from GitHub (needed version >= 2.0.4.9000):
+As this recipe uses features that aren't available in the current CRAN release of emuR, please also install the current developer version from GitHub (needed version >= 2.0.4.9000):

 ```r